 Filers born after 1952 who have reached the age of 62.

-- Beginning January 1, 2018, recipients born after 1952 who received qualified retirement benefits from employment that exempt from SSA may deduct $35,000 for single or married filing separately filers or $55,000 for joint filers of retirement and pension benefits.
+- Beginning January 1, 2018, recipients born after 1952 who received qualified retirement benefits from employment that exempt from SSA and were retired as of January 1, 2013, may deduct $35,000 for single or married filing separately filers or $55,000 for joint filers of retirement and pension benefits.
 If both spouses on a joint return qualify, the maximum deduction increases to $70,000.